 Academic integrity is a cornerstone of teaching and learning at Sterling College.
 It is expected that all members of the College community will uphold high intellectual and ethical standards.
 It is the responsibility of students to protect their own work from inappropriate use by others and to protect the work of other people by properly citing the sources of references and ideas.
-It is the responsibility of students to ensure that examinations are honestly held and that work for a course is honestly done.
+For further detailed information, please refer to the Academic Integrity section within the Academic Catalog, as mentioned above.